twopalmscreative/tpc-fse-core/readme.txt

 == Copyright ==

-The WDS BT Theme, (C) 2023 WebDevStudios
+The WDS BT Theme, (C) 2023 twopalmscreative
 The WDS BT Theme is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify